Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

-For association, since the graph is connected and there exists at least one remaining vertex, it is guaranteed that each vertex can always find a nearest one not to be removed.
-We divide the initial input into subgraphs without sampling first if it is not connected.
+Moreover, for association, since each graph to be reduced is connected and there exists at least representative, it is guaranteed that each unselected vertex can always be associated to the nearest representative.
+The initial graph is divided into subgraphs directly before reduction if it is not connected.

-An overview is as Algorithm \ref{alg:sc}.
+An overview is as Algorithm \ref{alg:rc}.

-In the rest of this section, we describe these steps in more detail.
-For summarization, we present a set of sampling and condensing methods, and introduce some measures to evaluate them to help choose or design one method that suits a specific application.
+In the rest of this section, we describe the approach in more detail.
+For reduction, we present a set of selection and connection methods, and introduce some measures to evaluate them to help choose or design one method that suits a specific application.
 We also provide a fine-tuning method to further improve the quality of a dendrogram, and simple algorithms to convert a dendrogram into partitions.
 In the end we briefly discuss the complexity of the approach.

-For the convenience of following description, assuming a directed graph $G = (V, E)$, core concepts are defined as below.
+Before that, given a directed graph $G = (V, E)$, a set of terms are defined as below.

 \begin{definition}[neighbor] $u$ is a neighbor of $v$ if and only if $<v, u> \in E$. \end{definition}